 There are many ways an ACH transaction might get returned.
-Sometimes this is due to simple human error, and sometimes a more complicated issue arises.
+Sometimes it is due to simple human error, and sometimes a more complicated issue arises.

-Below is a list of some common administrative ACH return codes your office will encounter as well as a few uncommon codes considered by payment processors to be chargebacks.
+Below is a list of some common administrative ACH return codes and uncommon codes (considered by payment processors to be chargebacks).

 ACH Return Codes Related to Administrative Failures

-- R02: Account Closed
+- R02 ACH return code: Account Closed

-Unlike credit and debit card payments, ACH transactions are not a real time payment method.
-When your payment representative enters the payment information, there is no way to determine if the required funds are available.
+Unlike credit and debit card payments, ACH transactions are not a real-time payment method.
+When your employee enters the payment information, there is no way to determine if the required funds are available.
 You must wait until the payment is batched out and sent into the ACH network.
 Ultimately, you have to trust that your consumer will have the funds necessary in their account.

 ACH Return Codes Applied to the Unauthorized Debit Entries Return Rate

-Chargebacks indicate the consumer has told their financial institution they did not authorize a payment.
+Chargebacks indicate the consumer has told their financial institution they did not authorize an ACH transfer.
 The financial institution is obligated to immediately return the ACH transaction and refund the monies into the consumer’s account.

 These types of unauthorized ACH return codes can often be avoided with these simple best practices in place: